TALUS ANATOMY

 • Attachment point for the lateral talocalcaneal ligament

-• Stabilizes the subtalar joint
+• Stabilizes your subtalar joint

 Medial Malleolar Facet